If the whole point of branding is to help your business stand out from the competition, why do so many companies choose logos that look the same?

 Businesses choose logos like this because they want to be relevant in their industry, these symbols are safe and familiar.

-Great logos often employ safe and familiar symbols, but they put an original twist on them.
-This way, you can have the best of both worlds — relevant, but different from what everybody else is doing so your customers will remember you.
+Good logos often employ safe and familiar symbols with an original twist.
+This way, you have the best of both worlds — relevant, but a little different from what everybody else is doing.

 The wrong logo makes branding more difficult

-A logo is a symbol of your brand.
-It embodies who you are and what you stand for, it’s a promise you make to your customers.
-A logo is the cornerstone of your brand identity; the job of branding is larger in scope — its job is to back up that promise and deliver.
+But a logo is a symbol of your brand.
+It embodies who you are and your promise to customers about what they can expect to feel when they work with you.
+A logo is the cornerstone of your brand identity; branding is a larger matter (its job is to back up that promise and deliver).

-If your logo is indistinguishable from your competition, if it doesn’t help your customers remember you, that just means you’ll have to work that much harder in your branding efforts.
+If your logo is indistinguishable from your competition, if it doesn’t help your customers remember you — “meh” or “which one are you again?” — that just means you’ll have to work that much harder in your branding efforts